jmrfox/swctools/docs/install.md

 # Installation

-This page describes how to install swcviz from GitHub and how to set up a development environment.
+This page describes how to install swctools from GitHub and how to set up a development environment.

 ## Requirements